gen-mind/fine-tuning/usecase-chatbot/readme.md

 - **On the Opportunities and Risks of Foundation Models** - An overview discussing risks and opportunities around training models on large datasets, including memorization.
 - **Understanding the Memorization Generalization Tradeoff in Machine Learning** - A discussion on the trade-offs between memorization and generalization in models.

----

-Let me know if you'd like further edits!